 9:30 – Post-ballet class stretch

-This is relaxation time for me – I plug in my earphones and listen to my favourite music while stretching out.
-These are some of the same exercises I use for my pre-ballet class warm up.
+This is relaxation time for me – I plug in my earphones and listen to my favourite music while stretching out – see my work out here.

 10:30 – Lights out, plenty of sleep, ready for the next day!